Updated: Jun 5

 We purchased this tripod when we had our heavy 20x80 Orion Binoculars.
 This was back when we were just discovering the night sky and before we ever considered buying a DSLR camera.
 We had no idea it would become our main tripod when shooting the Milky Way, taking time-lapses and star trails!

 At one point, we even attached a star tracker to the top of it, so it handled the tracker, a camera, and a heavy 75-300mm telephoto lens like a champ!
-We definitely recommend investing in this tripod and we know we'll continue using it for many years.
+We highly recommend investing in this tripod and we know we'll continue using it for many years.
 This is now our primary tripod for filming our videos.

-The Orion Paragon-Plus XHD Extra Heavy-Duty Tripod has a weight rating of 10lbs (although it can handle more in our opinion) and can reach a height of 68 inches.
+The Orion Paragon-Plus XHD Extra Heavy-Duty Tripod has a weight rating of 10 lbs (although it seems it can handle more in our opinion) and can reach a height of 68 inches.
 It costs $149.99.

 JOBY Gorilla Pod 3K